PAMGuard/PAMGuard/src/clickTrainDetector/click_train_help.md

   <img width="900" height="120" src = "resources/varience_pane.png">
 </p>

-_Figure 3.
-Each descriptor has a variance setting which can be changed by moving the slider or manually inputting data by clicking the settings button.
+_Each descriptor has a variance setting which can be changed by moving the slider or manually inputting data by clicking the settings button.
 Variance is multiplied by the ICI for each click detection because clicks closer together in time the descriptor values will change less.
 In some cases, clicks can be so close together that the variance is tiny and thus χ<sup>2</sup> in Eq.
 1 becomes huge e.g. during buzzes.
 A Min.
 Error prevents the variance from falling below very low values._

 The available descriptors parameters can be set in the click detector settings pane (Figure 3) and works as follows;